captainorigami01/pygame-inputs/README.md

 ### Version 0.1.1 ###
  - Added a hover state to the image buttons
  - Fixed a bug with buttons still checking the hover state when not visible

+ ### Version 0.1.2 ###
+ - Fixed a bug with buttons not changing their hover state to False when hidden

 ## Future updates: ##
  - Bug fixes